- Major and Minor

-Ronald M. Green has been a member of Dartmouth’s Religion Department since 1969; until this year, he also served as director Dartmouth’s Ethics Institute, a consortium of faculty concerned with teaching and research in applied and professional ethics.
-He is a summa cum laude graduate of Brown University and received his Ph.D. in religious ethics from Harvard University in 1973.
+Ronald Michael Green is Professor Emeritus of Religion and the Eunice and Julian Cohen Professor Emeritus for the Study of Ethics and Human Values at Dartmouth College.
+He was a member of the Department of Religion from 1969 to 2015 and is a member of the Department of Community and Family Medicine at Dartmouth’s Geisel School of Medicine.
+He served from 1992-2011 as Director of Dartmouth's Institute for the Study of Applied and Professional Ethics.
+A summa cum laude graduate of Brown University, he received his Ph.D. in religious ethics from Harvard University in 1973.
 In 1996 and 1997, Professor Green was the founding director of the Office of Genome Ethics at the National Human Genome Research Institute of the National Institutes of Health.
 Professor Green’s research interests are in genetic ethics, biomedical ethics, and ethics in organizations.
-He is the author of eight books, editor of three, and author of nearly 150 articles in theoretical and applied ethics.
-His two most recent books are Babies by Design: The Ethics of Genetic Choice (Yale University Press in 2007) and Kant and Kierkegaard on Time and Eternity (Mercer University Press, 2011).
+He is the author of nine books, editor of five, and author of more than 170 articles in theoretical and applied ethics.
+His four most recent books are Babies by Design: The Ethics of Genetic Choice (Yale University Press in 2007), Kant and Kierkegaard on Time and Eternity (Mercer University Press, 2011), Suffering and Bioethics, co-edited with Nathan Palpant (Oxford University Press 2014), and Religion and Ethics in the Neonatal Intensive Care Unit, co-edited with George A. Little (Oxford University Press, 2019).
+See https://global.oup.com/academic/product/religion-and-ethics-in-the-neonatal-intensive-care-unit-9780190636852?cc=us&lang=en&

 “From Genome to Brainome: Charting the Lessons Learned,” in Neuroethics: Defining the Issues in Theory, Practice, and Policy , J Illes (ed.), (2006), 105-121.